 Calling with WeChat

 WeChat is a very popular application in China and is a mix between a messaging app (similar to WhatsApp) and a social media platform (similar to Facebook).
 In addition, it has many other functionalities, such as payments at businesses, booking taxis or a blogging platform.
-To learn more about this app, you can read our complete guide.
+You can read our complete guide about Wechat, to learn more about this app.

 WeChat lets you make video calls in a way that’s practically identical to WhatsApp, with the advantage of the fact that because it’s a Chinese app, it isn’t blocked and you won’t need to have a VPN active to use it.